 Elizabeth has a health care background and has worked as a nurse in both the NHS and in other sectors.
 Later on, building on her management experience, she developed a consultancy practice, providing support to organisations undergoing change and acting as a coach mentor.
 She has a particular interest in issues around statutory compliance and strategic development.

-Elizabeth was delighted to be appointed as a Trustee and to become involved with Helen & Douglas House in a voluntary capacity.
-Prior to becoming Chair of Trustees in 2011, she served as Chair of the Ethics Committee, which helped to develop her understanding of some of the challenges facing those involved with the charity.
+Prior to becoming Chair of Trustees in 2011, Elizabeth become involved with Helen & Douglas House in a voluntary capacity.
+She also served as Chair of the Ethics Committee, which helped to develop her understanding of some of the challenges facing those involved with the charity.
 She remains a strong advocate of good governance, as this provides the frame-work for all the care given to the children, young adults and their families, the beneficiaries of the charity.

 Andrew is a consultant paediatrician at the John Radcliffe Hospital, Oxford.
 He is a specialist in the care of sick newborn babies.
 As the only Trustee who is a doctor, he brings this perspective to the work of the Board.